What is the cheapest way to arrange a funeral?

 Price is not the only factor, and there can be a lot to think about when deciding what’s right for your family.
 Read our guide on how to choose between burial and cremation.

-Average funeral costs in the UK have more than doubled since 2010
+Average funeral costs in the UK have risen more than inflation

 A direct cremation could save you around £3,000 compared with the average fee

-We can arrange a direct cremation from £895.
+The cost of a basic funeral in the UK is £4,141 – that includes a burial or cremation, the funeral director fees, a funeral car and a mid-range coffin.
+We can arrange a direct cremation from £950.
 We take care of the cremation so you can arrange a personal memorial that’s right for you and your family.
 If you choose to, you can collect the ashes or we can hand deliver them anywhere in Mainland UK.
+Alternatively, we can scatter the ashes in the crematorium’s garden of remembrance.

 You can arrange a simple memorial